freqtrade/freqtrade/docs/configuration.md

 This is similar to using multiple `--config` parameters, but simpler in usage as you don't have to specify all files for all commands.

 !!!
 Tip "Use multiple configuration files to keep secrets secret"
     You can use a 2nd configuration file containing your secrets.
 That way you can share your "primary" configuration file, while still keeping your API keys for yourself.
+    The 2nd file should only specify what you intend to override.
+    If a key is in more than one of the configurations, then the "last specified configuration" wins (in the above example, `config-private.json`).

+    For one-off commands, you can also use the below syntax by specifying multiple "--config" parameters.

+    ``` bash
+    freqtrade trade --config user_data/config1.json --config user_data/config-private.json <...>
+    ```

+    The below is equivalent to the example above - but having 2 configuration files in the configuration, for easier reuse.

     ``` json title="user_data/config.json"
     "add_config_files": [
+        "config1.json",
         "config-private.json"
     ]
     ```